Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 #### Response

 - `OK`: server successfully closed the connection
 - `ERROR <code>`: quit was not accepted.
-There are 2 error codes possible
+There is one error code possible
-  - `8`: command doesn't exist
+  - `10`: command doesn't exist
-  - `42`: command is wrongly formatted

 ### Stats